pieterjooste/BabyMoodClassifier/README.md

 Data split by RandomSplitter (80:20) in training and validation set.

-Model trained with Resnet 34 on P5000 with 8 CPUs with learning rate of 0.01.
+Model trained with Resnet 101 on P5000 with 8 CPUs with learning rate of 0.01.

-No improvement after 10 epochs.
+No improvement after 12 epochs.

 Reached accuracy of 89%.

 Forum posting on Fastai by Vikrant Behal May 2020 explained how to manage large files>25MB with git lfs.
 Deployment of app with MyBinder not possible.

-Heroku recommended. (https://course.fast.ai/deployment_heroku) Thanks Joe Dockrill.
+Heroku recommended.
+Deployment unsuccessful.

+Found Seeme.ai on Fastai forums.
+Founder Jan van de Poel.
+Excellent guidance to make my first deployment possible.

 #Using App

 Upload photo of a single baby less than 2 years.